Eyad0ssama/Book-store/README.md

 Payment Integration: Stripe (or other payment service)
 Authentication: JWT for secure login and session management Installation
-To set up the project locally, follow these steps:# Book-store
+To set up the project locally, follow these steps:# Book-stor